nonplayer/hammercrawl/hc_core_dm.md

 I've recently begun to separate the more system-specific rules and notes into their own sub-documents, linked in [this project's README](./README.md).
 Most of this main document was written primarily with the game [Dark Dungeons][] in mind, and extended rules for that system are in the linked document as well.

-# BASIC DM RULES!

-This document starts with the DM rules up front, because it is primarily written for DMs.

-## THE TOOLS OF HAMMERCRAWL!
+# THE TOOLS OF HAMMERCRAWL!

-### The Core Role-Playing Game System
+## The Core Role-Playing Game System

 HAMMERCRAWL! is primarily intended to be used with "OSR" role-playing games - that is, modern games that are remakes, retroclones, or otherwise tributes to the "old school" expectations of early (1970s-1980s) official variants of Dungeons and Dragons.
 This means the classic spread of six broad ability scores, five weird saving throws, a very small assortment of character classes (including "race as class" options popular at those times), and a whole mess of seemingly unfair and totally deadly traps.